kimjoar/writings/backbone-mixins.md

 });
 ```

+We then ensure that the integration between the mixin and the component
-We found this to be a great technique for ensuring that our mixins works
+works as expected.
+We found this to be a great technique for ensuring
-as expected in all the components which include them.
+that our mixins works as expected in all the components which include
+them.

 ---

+Mixins are a simple but potentially very powerful abstraction.
+We have
+found them to be valuable several times.

-This blog post, and our solution to the mixin problem, was heavily
+To give credit were credit is due, this blog post, and our solution to
-influenced by Dmitry Polushkin's [gist on
+the mixin problem, was heavily influenced by Dmitry Polushkin's [gist on
 mixins](https://gist.github.com/1256695).